 STIs: Prevention, symptoms and when to seek medical advice

-You can get an STI by vaginal, anal or oral sex.
+You can get an STI through vaginal, anal or oral sex.
 You are at high risk if:

 - You have more than one sex partner.